 How does Calibrate weight loss work?

-- First off, fill out a short questionnaire detailing your physical health.
+- First off, visit their website and fill out a short questionnaire detailing your physical health.
 Age, height, weight, pre existing conditions, insurance provider, etc.

 - If you’re an eligible fit for their program, you can choose which plan is right for you.
 More details on each plan are below.